GenXHackers/GeoSense/README.md

 # Features
 * Real-time Data Collection: Gathers live data such as rainfall, topography, and slope to detect potential landslide risks.

 * Environmental Analysis: Uses a combination of geographical factors and seismic data to create a comprehensive risk assessment.

-* Data Output: Provides detailed output tables with information like location, timestamp, latitude, longitude, depth, tilt, and magnitude.
+* Data Output: Provides detailed output tables with information like location, timestamp, latitude, longitude, depth, tilt, magnitude, temperature, humidity etc.

-* Scalability: Can be adapted to various regions prone to natural disasters.
+* Scalability: Can be adapted to various regions prone to natural disasters

 * Medical CHATBOT: Answers queries related to first aid and uses QGIS to give nearest hospital, blood bank locations.

 # Process Flowchart